💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 That relief is temporary.

-AI doesn’t eliminate consequence.
+AI doesn’t eliminate consequences.

-It delays confrontation with it.
+It delays confrontation with them.

 Selective Use Is Responsible Use

-Ethical AI usage is not maximal usage.
+Ethical AI usage is selective.

 AI belongs in: